What is employee empowerment: Ideas and workplace autonomy survey questions to help you empower employees

 Since investing in the autonomy of your employees is of paramount importance for you to attract and retain top talent in your organization, you need to know what helps your employees feel that they are in an empowered environment.

 To get a 360-degree view of how you can improve the empowerment of your employees, you need to initiate a genuine two-way conversation with them to assess how your empowerment plan aligns with their needs.

-This is where an employee feedback platform like CultureMonkey comes in handy, which lets you send targeted employee surveys to assess the empowerment needs of your employees and lets you act on their feedback at a faster pace.
+This is where an employee feedback platform like CultureMonkey comes in handy, which lets you send targeted employee pulse surveys to assess the empowerment needs of your employees and lets you act on their anonymous feedback at a faster pace.